theogbrand/readmore/README.md

 - Check that you've created an `.env` file that contains your valid (and working) API keys, environment and index name.
 - Check that you've set the vector dimensions to `768` and that `index` matched your specified field in the `.env variable`.
 - Check that you've added a credit card on Together AI if you're hitting rate limiting issues due to the free tier

-## Credits

-- [Youssef](https://twitter.com/YoussefUiUx) for the design of the app
-- [Mayo](https://twitter.com/mayowaoshin) for the original RAG repo and inspiration
-- [Jacob](https://twitter.com/Hacubu) for the LangChain help
-- Together AI, Bytescale, Pinecone, and Clerk for sponsoring

 ## Future tasks